 While the US accounted for 98% of Outerwall's sales in 2015, its retail kiosks are also found inside and outside stores in Canada, Ireland, Puerto Rico, and the UK.
 Its Redbox subsidiary has offices in Oakbrook Terrace, Illinois, while its ecoATM business has operating facilities in San Diego.

 Sales and Marketing

-Since its purchase of Redbox in 2008, the company rapidly evolved from a one-product business -- offering just coin-counting services -- to one that offers a variety of products and services.
+Since its purchase of Redbox in 2008, Outerwall has rapidly evolved from a one-product business -- offering just coin-counting services -- to one that offers a variety of products and services.
 Indeed, its tiny New Ventures segment is a laboratory of sorts for the development and acquisition of new automated retail concepts.
-It has grown primarily through acquisitions and is said to be exploring the sale of beauty products.
-Still, its acquisitions have not been nearly as successful as Redbox, which now accounts for more than 85% of the company's total revenue.
+As of 2015 the company looks for new kiosk concepts in a handful of consumer sectors, including: Entertainment, Money, Electronics, Beauty & Consumer Packaged Goods, and Health.

-Focusing on its top-earning divisions, the company has been exiting less profitable enterprises amid tough economic conditions worldwide.
-In mid-2011 Coinstar sold its money-transfer business, which served the US and Latin America, to California-based financial serves firm Sigue.
+Not all of Outerwall's ventures have been successful.
+Previously, in 2011 Coinstar sold its money-transfer business, which served the US and Latin America, to California-based financial serves firm Sigue.
 The deal, valued at about $40 million, allowed Coinstar to concentrate on its automated retail strategy (i.e., coin counting and video rental).
 Indeed, Coinstar also sold off some 900 DVDXpress kiosks (400 of which were active) in 2010, as well as DVD discs that were in the kiosks, as it had deemed the business as unprofitable.